ledat1205/road-to-msc/datlt/Airflow cert/Notes.md

 Use cases:
 * Data powered Applications: Application rely on data
-	* Critical Operational Processes: Essential workflows that are
+* Critical Operational Processes: Essential workflows that are crucial for a business to function
-* Analytics and Reporting
+* Analytics and Reporting:
 * MLOps and AI